 - Many of your assignments, both in this class and in the LCYA program as a whole, will ask you to craft an argument-driven, critical analysis.
 If it has been some time since you have written an essay of this type or if you don't have much prior experience with evidence-based, thesis-driven writing, you may require more intensive and individualized assistance.
-If so, I encourage you to visit the OSU Writing Center, which offers services in the following locations: 4114 Smith Laboratory, Thompson Library (First floor, behind the information desk), and 114 Park-Stradley. - Call 614-688-4291 to find out their operating hours, sign-up procedures and online help options.
-Also, visit the OSU Writing Center Website here: http://cstw.osu.edu/writingcenter - The Writing Center can assist with everything from constructing your thesis and integrating quotations from the text to support your claims to organizing your ideas in an effective manner and using the appropriate bibliographic format to cite your references.
+If so, I encourage you to visit the OSU Center for the Study of Teaching and Writing, https://cstw.osu.edu/ - The Center can assist with everything from constructing your thesis and integrating quotations from the text to support your claims to organizing your ideas in an effective manner and using the appropriate bibliographic format to cite your references.